scrawlon/scrawlon.github.io/_posts/2013-08-09-quick-intro-to-fatsecret-omniauth-ruby-gem.md

 ---
 The following is a quick guide to the [FatSecret OmniAuth gem].
-With this gem, you can obtain authorization to access a user&#39;s FatSecret account.
+With this gem, you can obtain authorization to access a user's FatSecret account.
-You&#39;ll need a [FatSecret API account], and your consumer_key and consumer_secret to work with the example app.
-If you&#39;re not familiar with OmniAuth, you might want to [browse the README on Github].
+You'll need a [FatSecret API account], and your consumer_key and consumer_secret to work with the example app.
+If you're not familiar with OmniAuth, you might want to [browse the README on Github].

 [FatSecret OmniAuth gem]: https://github.com/scrawlon/fatsecret-omniauth "FatSecret OmniAuth gem"
 [FatSecret API account]: http://platform.fatsecret.com/api/Default.aspx?screen=si "FatSecret API account"